 Getting the news that your MS has transitioned from RRMS to SPMS can be difficult.
 The fact that there is so much variability in the diagnosis, symptoms, and prognosis of SPMS can be scary.
 A community of support is more important than ever.

 MyMSTeam is a community of people living with MS who offer each other guidance, education, and support.
 In fact, there are more than 8,600 people with SPMS on MyMSTeam.

 Have you noticed a change in your MS symptoms?
 Has your MS transitioned?
 Did you recently make a change to your MS treatment as a result of your SPMS diagnosis?
-Leave a comment below or join a conversation on MyMSTeam today.
+Join a conversation on MyMSTeam today.